Engagespot/engagespot/packages/react-component/etc/react-component.api.md

     panelOnly?: boolean;
     // (undocumented)
     placeholderImage?: string;
+    // Warning: (ae-forgotten-export) The symbol "customPlaceholderContentType" needs to be exported by the entry point index.d.ts
+    //
+    // (undocumented)
+    renderEmptyPlaceholderImage?: customPlaceholderContentType;
+    // Warning: (ae-forgotten-export) The symbol "customNotificationContentType" needs to be exported by the entry point index.d.ts
+    //
+    // (undocumented)
+    renderNotificationContent?: customNotificationContentType;
+    // Warning: (ae-forgotten-export) The symbol "customNotificationIcon" needs to be exported by the entry point index.d.ts
+    //
+    // (undocumented)
+    renderNotificationIcon?: customNotificationIcon;
     // Warning: (ae-forgotten-export) The symbol "ThemeOverrides" needs to be exported by the entry point index.d.ts
     //
     // (undocumented)